-The Melbourne Conservatorium of Music (MCM) seeks to appoint a Lecturer or Senior Lecturer in Music (Performance - Clarinet) as a teaching and research position.
-The appointee will be expected to make a significant contribution to the teaching, coordination and provision of the undergraduate and graduate programs of the MCM, and to maintain an active research profile either by undertaking artistic research in performance, research related to instrumental pedagogy, or another allied field.
-Specifically, the appointee will be expected to attract high quality students into the Bachelor of Music and Graduate programs, teach one-to-one lessons with clarinet students, and develop and further strengthen the solo, chamber music and orchestral performance programs of the MCM.
+The Melbourne Conservatorium of Music (MCM) seeks to appoint a Lecturer or Senior Lecturer in Music (Performance - French Horn) as a teaching and research position.
+The appointee will be expected to make significant contributions to the teaching and coordination of the undergraduate and graduate performance curriculum, and to maintain an active research profile either by undertaking artistic research in performance, research related to instrumental pedagogy, or another allied field.
+Specifically, the appointee will be expected to attract high quality students into the Bachelor of Music and Graduate programs, teach one-to-one lessons with French horn students, and develop and further strengthen the performance program at the Melbourne Conservatorium of Music.